Table of Contents

 In average trend graphs, for each window of 5 minutes (or 60 minutes for the last year trend graph) an average value is calculated and the minimum and maximum value in this window is determined.

-From DataMiner version 7.5 onwards, it is possible to define the following trend types in addition to the default average:
+The following trend types can be defined in addition to the default average:

 • Last: Last value in the time span